 Dentures are very durable appliances and will last many years, but may have to be remade, repaired, or readjusted due to normal wear.

-Dr. Han sculptures the chewing surfaces of your tooth to fit the chewing system and checks the bite to the accuracy of 0.0005 inch.
+Dr. Han sculptures the chewing surfaces of your tooth to fit the chewing system and checks the bite to the accuracy of 0.0005 inches.
 Consequently, it feels like the rest of your natural teeth, and you do not experience sensitivity or pain.
-However, it is important for you to know that the tooth colored filling is a temporary fix because it is weaker than a natural tooth.
-Because the tooth colored filling cannot maintain the chewing surfaces of the tooth, the opposing teeth will drift to meet the prematurely worn tooth colored filling.
+However, it is important for you to know that the tooth-colored filling is a temporary fix because it is weaker than a natural tooth.
+Because the tooth-colored filling cannot maintain the chewing surfaces of the tooth, the opposing teeth will drift to meet the prematurely worn tooth-colored filling.
 Subsequently, the bite relationship of a healthy chewing system is altered permanently.
-Generally, an inlay or onlay is the treatment of choice over a tooth colored filling because Dr. Han can control the bite.
+Generally, an inlay or onlay is the treatment of choice over a tooth-colored filling because Dr. Han can control the bite.